Andover to start vaccinating seniors

-Next week Andover health officials will begin administering the COVID-19 vaccine to seniors over 75 — although the shots will come in doses that will make the process of innoculation slow.
+ANDOVER — This week Andover health officials will begin administering the COVID-19 vaccine to seniors over 75 — although the shots will come in doses that will make the process of inoculation slow.

 "We have been informed by the state we should expect no more than 100 doses a week," said Thomas Carbone, director of public health.